SMS reminder service for employers

 - their training organisation.

-Assistance to support apprentices and trainees with disabilities through their apprenticeship or traineeship is available from a range of sources.
-And may be available for all parties - apprentices, trainees, employers and training organisations.
+Support for apprentices and trainees with disabilities is available from a range of sources and may be available for all parties – apprentices, trainees, employers and training organisations.

 Support is best arranged at the commencement of employment and included in the training plan.
 Training organisations should provide information about the skills and abilities that are required for successful participation in the chosen apprenticeship or traineeship qualification.